 Martyn’s journey had started a week before, when I arrived at his house in Llannor, near Pwllheli in the north of Wales, just after 9am.
 He already looked slightly nervous, and with good reason.

 Martyn is a tutor of the minority language Welsh, which is spoken in Wales, UK by around 500,000 people.
 I met Martyn at a language conference, where I had given a presentation on intensive language learning.
-My presentation sparked Martyn’s interest, and he asked me if I’d teach him Spanish from scratch.
+My presentation sparked Martyn’s interest, and he asked me if I’d teach him how to speak Spanish from scratch.
 This was perfect, as I wanted to test my intensive learning methods on a willing victim.

 The Plan to Create a Spanish Speaker in Four Days